 You’ll also want to look at any additional features such as slanted designs, allowing excess oil to slide off into an oil drip tray.
 Plus, non-stick plates might further help with the clean-up.
 In addition, floating hinges might be useful as they’re designed to maintain even pressure on your toastie, especially if you are using thick bread.

 When choosing which brand to go with there is plenty to keep in mind.
 Before jumping into any purchase, it would be wise to do your research so that you find exactly what you’re looking for.
 Our survey revealed that 22% of consumers don’t use their sandwich press/grill as much as they thought they would.
 So, before you send your money down the drain, consider if you really need one.

-For those on a budget, Kmart and Target might be brands to consider with their models being priced under $30.
-This is decent value if you’re new to the grilling game and just trying your luck.
-However, Sunbeam was the only brand to achieve top marks in performance, the most important factor, while George Foreman pleased consumers in most other areas.
-So, depending on what you’re looking for, you can choose accordingly.
+For those on a budget, Kmart and Target might be brands to consider with most of their models priced under $30.
+This is decent value if you’re new to the grilling game and are just trying your luck.
+However, if you’re a serious sandwich or wrap maker, Sunbeam was the best-rated brand for overall customer satisfaction, while Breville also rated well in key areas such as performance, design and features & functions.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.